Anastasiya-m4c/kindyy/README.md

 ### Accessibility

 The colors have been carefully selected to comply with accessibility contrast standards, ensuring readability and visual clarity for all users.
 To verify these standards, the site has been tested using the WAVE & axe DevTools plugins on Chrome, which checks for any potential accessibility issues.
-And in accordance to axe DevTools has acheived a WCAG 2.1 AA standard.
+And in accordance with axe DevTools has acheived a WCAG 2.1 AA standard.

-This will be further addressed in the future developments to reach full AAA standard.
+This will be further addressed in future developments to reach the full AAA standard.

 ![axe DevTools](static/images/readme/devtools.png)
 ![WAVE](static/images/readme/wave.png)